evil penguin 2.1

 Google Penguin is an algorithm established by Google that was intended to decrease search engine rankings for websites that violate Google’s Webmaster Guidelines and capture excessive spammers.

-In the initial launch of Penguin, Google stated that the changes in the algorithm will lower rankings for websites that violate Google’s guidelines, in quality and existing rules.
-They enforced the fact that they have always focused on penalizing webspam, and the new Penguin algorithm update simply represents a new improvement in their reduction of webspam and promotion of high quality, informational, well-read content.
+During the first launch of Penguin, Google announced that changes in the algorithm would lower the rankings of websites that break its guidelines in terms of quality and existing rules.
+They emphasized that their focus has always been on penalizing webspam, and the new Penguin algorithm update is simply a further step in decreasing webspam and encouraging high-quality, informative, and well-written content.

 The latest update, 2.1, has caused extensive damage to some sites while other sites have thrived.